Sustainable Living

 Medley

 Why it leads: Medley is the benchmark for a mainstream-available sustainable sofa.
-Frames are FSC-certified alder, fill is GOLS-certified natural Dunlop latex or CertiPUR-US foam, and fabrics are third-party tested free of PFAS with GOTS, GREENGUARD Gold, or OEKO-TEX 100 certification.
-Made to order in California.
+Frames are FSC-certified alder, fill is GOLS-certified natural Dunlop latex or CertiPUR-US foam, and fabrics are third-party tested free of PFAS, with GOTS, GREENGUARD Gold, and OEKO-TEX 100 certifications across the range.
+Each sofa is made to order in the USA — upholstery in California and North Carolina — and Medley publishes its certificate numbers.
+A 30-day in-home trial lets you confirm comfort, and the lifetime frame warranty signals how long these are built to last.

 EcoBalanza